rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Spelgard Spell List.md

 ### Witch Bolt
 <div class="spell-tags">lighning elemental thaumaturgy evocation</div>
-*Cantrip*
+*1st Circle*
 - **Execução:** padrão
 - **Alcance:** 6sqr
 - **Alvo:** 1 criatura
 - **Duração:** concentração.
 ___

 A beam of crackling, blue energy lances out toward a creature within range, forming a sustained arc of lightning between you and the target.

-- **cost:** description.
+Make a ranged spell attack against that creature.
+On a hit, the target takes 1d12 lightning damage, and on the end of each of your turns for the duration, you deal 1d12 lightning damage to the target automatically.
+The spell ends if the target is ever outside the spell’s range or if it has total cover from you.

+- **+2PM:** increase the initial damage by +1d12.